Physiopathology of the anal fissure

 - non-greasy and does not stain.

-- it does not contain cortisone, anaesthetics, perfume, dyes and nickel.
+- it does not contain cortisone, anaesthetics, perfume and dyes.
+Ncikel Tested.

 The practicality and simplicity of use, the targeted delivery of standard product quantities and the absence of side effects favour excellent compliance by patients1,2, maximising the effectiveness of the treatment.